A Guide to Growing Roses

 For best flowering and to maintain an attractive shape, we recommend pruning back Drift® roses and Knock Out® roses each year in early spring, just as growth resumes.
 Never prune in fall or winter as that could encourage new growth that would then be vulnerable to a damaging freeze.
-Use lopping shears to shape the whole shrub and maintain the size you desire.
-Use pruning shears for detailed work and for removing unwanted shoots near the base.
-During the flowering season, deadheading (pinching off spent flowers) will encourage even more flowering.
-For an excellent tutorial on pruning Drift® roses from the folks who introduced them, see the video below.
+Early spring or late spring is the best time to prune.

 Planting Your New Roses

 Gently loosen some of the roots along the sides and bottom, and pull them outward so they are not encircling the root mass.
 It shouldn’t be necessary to prune any of the roots.
 The exception is if one or more large roots are wound around the circumference of the pot.
 In this case the offending root should be shortened so that when it is in the ground it will grow outward and not continue growing in a circle.

-When the hole is half filled, give it and the roots a good soaking of water.
+When the hole is half filled, give it and the roots a good soaking of water with a soaker hose at the base of the plant.
 When the water has drained, readjust the depth of the stem if necessary and finish filling the hole.
 Gently tamp the soil down with your hands.
 Water thoroughly.
 Spread three inches of an organic mulch or matter over the root zone to help hold in soil moisture.
 You can use hay, straw, leaves, pine needles, or grass clippings.

+See our How to Plant a Rose Bush post for more information.
 Keep the young rose well watered during its first growing seasons.
 If planted in the fall or winter, you can water once a week.
 Planted during the growing season, your rose should get watered every 2 or 3 days for 3 or 4 months.
 If you’re having a dry spell, or your soil is sandy, you should water every day for the first 3 or 4 months.
 The most common reason for a newly planted shrub to die is lack of enough water.